gift-surg/NiftyMIC/README.md

 The entire reconstruction pipeline is programmed in Python by using a mix of SimpleITK, WrapITK and standard C++ITK.
 Several functions are added to the standard ITK package and wrapped so that they are available in Python.

-This toolkit is still under development and has NOT been publicly released yet.
-In case you have access to this code, please do not share it without approval.

 If you have any questions or comments (or find bugs), please drop an email to @mebner (`michael.ebner.14@ucl.ac.uk`).